calebtuttle/wtf-docs/source/index.html.md

 # Introduction

+Welcome to the docs for Holonym.
+Here you can find docs for
-Welcome to the docs for the wtf-lib JavaScript library, a library that allows developers to query WTF protocol smart contracts.
+- wtf-lib, a JavaScript library that allows developers to query WTF protocol smart contracts
+- WTF smart contracts

+# wtf-lib
-# Configuration
+## Configuration

 > Import wtf-lib (CommonJS)